The distance between Prague and Františkovy Lázně is approximately 200 km.

 In 1700, it reportedly sold more water than all other German spas combined.
 In the year 1793, the town of Františkovy Lázně was officially founded under the name Kaiser Franzensdorf (Emperor Francis II.'s village) and later renamed to Franzensbad, under which name it became a famous spa.

 In 1865 Francis Joseph I. promoted Františkovy Lázně from spa to town.

 It was the first mud bath in the world and operated 24 mineral springs, 12 of which are still in operation.

-In 1991 the spa was in hold of Františkovy Lázně joint stock company, which has rebuilt the spa and transformed to one of the most popular spa in the world.
+In 1991 the spa was in the hold of Františkovy Lázně joint stock company, which has rebuilt the spa and transformed to one of the most popular spas in the world.

 Complex spa care is a therapeutic program.
 In Františkovy Lázně you will find a special program for disorders of the circulatory system, disorders of the musculoskeletal system, disorders of the respiratory system, disorders of the digestive system, metabolic and endocrine gland disorders, nervous disorders, skin disorders, gynaecological disorders.